-B3.3.2 Data Sources
+B3.2.1.a Data Sources

 Data and information have been sourced for this EIS from existing publications and databases as referenced and from field measurements undertaken by the proponent specifically in support of the investigations.
 These are discussed in the below sections.